adamdbradley/foresight.js/README.md

 __foresight.options.srcModification__: Which type of src modification to use, either _rebuildSrc_ or _replaceDimensions_.
 See the Src Modification section for more info.

-__foresight.options.srcUriTemplate__: The format in which a src should be rebuilt.
-See the Src Format section for more info.
+__foresight.options.srcUriTemplate__: The URI template in which a src should be rebuilt from.
+See the Src URI Template section for more info.

 __foresight.options.testConn__: Boolean value determining if foresight.js should test the network connection speed or not.
 Default is _true_